 My e-mail is lifei@email.unc.edu.
 My office is Gardner 300B.
-My office hours are Tuesday and Thursday 4:45-5:30pm.
+My office hours are Tuesday 3:20-5:20pm or by appointment.

 Tentative Agenda

 Below is a list of topics we would like to cover in this course, in the order we will see them.
 However, this may be adjusted over the course of the semester to account for time constraints, and to adjust for class interests.